-Recruiting homeschool moms to teach co-op classes can sometimes be like pulling teeth.
+Recruiting homeschool moms to teach co-op classes can sometimes be a little like pulling teeth.
 At least, recruiting THIS homeschool mom to teach a co-op class sure is!
-I’ve always been reluctant to participate in this way due to feeling ill-equipped and uninspired.
-I’ve always volunteered my name into the more supporting roles of assisting, helping with clean up, or in the nursery.
+I’ve always been reluctant to participate because I’ve felt ill-equipped and uninspired.
+So I’ve always avoided it and instead volunteered my name into the more supporting roles of assisting, helping with clean up, or in the nursery.

 This post contains affiliate links.
 I was provided with access to this resource for review purposes.
 All opinions are my own.
 See my disclosure policy for details.